October 1, 2017

 (If the link above doesn’t work for you, try this one!)

 Due to several safety concerns…PLEASE, PLEASE only drop off and pick up students on the school side of Cannon Road.
 We are uncomfortable with students crossing Cannon Road due to the level of large vehicle traffic.
 Over the years, more and more industry has located around us and more and more heavy trucks are using Cannon Road.
+Many thanks to those of you who are making the effort to park only on the east side of the street.

-When dropping your child off at school, please try to avoid entering the parking lot.
+When dropping your child off at school, please avoid entering the parking lot.
 Students are often arriving as some staff members are arriving, and the potential for a fender-bender or worse in our parking lot is pretty high before and after school.
 Please drop off and pick up on the school-side of Cannon Road.

 If your child is biking, please provide a helmet (we have some helmets available if needed).
 To request a helmet, please email Lisa Malecha at email@example.com.
 Students are not allowed to bike on school grounds without a helmet.
 They will be asked to walk their bikes to the next intersection if no helmet is available.
 Students biking south on Cannon Road will be asked to walk their bikes to the intersection of Cannon Road and Cannon Lane.